Prosthetic change

 14 days

-In addition, there is room to ask your questions about a prosthesis change.
-When choosing breast implants, we always consider your wishes, your figure and the quality of your skin.
-Do you not want silicone prostheses?
-In some cases it is possible to enlarge the breasts with your own body fat or lipofilling.
-To be eligible for lipofilling, you need sufficient body fat.
+In addition, there is room to ask questions about a prosthesis change.
+When choosing breast implants, we always take into account your desires, your body type, and the quality of your skin.
+Don’t want silicone implants?
+In some cases, it is possible to increase breast size using your own body fat or lipofilling.
+To be eligible for lipofilling, you need to have sufficient body fat.
 Ask your surgeon about the possibilities.

 A denture change takes place under general anesthesia and takes an average of one hour to an hour and a half.
 Through the old scar, the plastic surgeon removes the old prosthesis.
 Except for implants inserted through the armpit.
-Do you suffer from capsule formation?
+Are you suffering from capsular contracture?
 The surgeon removes this scar tissue.
-When the prosthesis is inserted, the incisions are carefully sutured and taped with a band-aid.
-If necessary, the breasts are bandaged with supportive dressings, which help recovery.
-Wound fluid may come out of the wound after surgery.
+Once the prosthesis is inserted, the incisions are carefully sutured and taped with a band-aid.
+If necessary, the breasts are bandaged with supportive dressings, which aid in recovery.
+There may be wound fluid coming out of the wound after surgery.
 To drain the wound fluid properly, two thin tubes (drains) are inserted.
 When hardly any fluid drips from the wound, the tubes are removed.
-In most cases, this happens the next morning.
+This happens in most cases the next morning.

 Your breasts may feel sore and tight after a prosthesis change.
 A few days after surgery, the pain gradually subsides.
 To help promote breast recovery, we have some tips: